Providing Ready-To-Use Leadership Tools. Sign-up for Free Tools

 "As our value increases, so does our opportunity.
 Our opportunity is truly endless."

-Trump admits openly that he enjoys putting time and energy into digging below the surface of a problem and coming up with a unique and effective solution to an issue.
+Trump enjoys putting time and energy into digging below the surface of a problem and coming up with a unique and effective solution to an issue.

-One chapter that I enjoyed a great deal is titled, Winners See Problems as Just Another Way to Prove Themselves.
+One chapter that is powerful and quite memorable is titled, Winners See Problems as Just Another Way to Prove Themselves.

 Trumps teaches us that problems are simply a mind exercise.